Dissociative Identity Disorder

 You can take a simple 28-question self-reporting questionnaire to get a sense of how dissociative you are.
 It will take about 10-15 minutes to read through the questions.

 The Dissociative Experiences Scale (DES) was developed by Eve Bernstein Carlson, Ph.D. and Frank W. Putnam, M.D.
+It’s available for free for dissociative folks, and we’ve happily added this resource for you and your therapist to find easily.

 Answer each question, selecting how often that experience happens to you.
 Pick any number between 0 and 100.
 Of course, 0 represents none of the time, and 100 represents all of the time.